codio/site/source/legal/aup.html.markdown

 ## <a name="Quotas"></a>Quota &amp; Limits

-Codio does not currently have any limits on storage, bandwidth or API usage.
-We reserve the right to introduce these in the future and once we have a better understanding of usage, we will introduce them.
-However, when we announce such limits ...

-- we will notify you at least 15 days before the limits are imposed
+Codio does not currently have any limits on bandwidth or API usage.
+We have a soft storage limit of 1GB storage per user.
+We reserve the right to modify these in the future.
+However, when we make any such modifications we will notify you at least 15 days beforehand.
-- such limits will be imposed to catch heavy load situations or where very large amounts of content has been uploaded (videos, very large numbers of images, large binary files etc.)
-- quotas will not apply to application development but rather to deployment of applications that generate heavy load to Codio's servers